-The counterfactual path for the Euribor reflects the stance of monetary policy that would materialize, had the ECB conducted its standard monetary policy according to the regularities observed before the crisis.
-Since no constraint is imposed on the counterfactual path, nothing prevents it from crossing the zero line and stepping into negative territory.
-In practice, our counterfactual Euribor path can be interpreted as a sort of shadow rate, capturing the stance of monetary policy, "according" to historical regularities.
+into negative territory.
+In practice, our counterfactual EURIBOR path can be interpreted as a sort of shadow rate, capturing the stance of monetary policy "according" to historical regularities.

-Interestingly, the observed path of the three-months Euribor is, over the full horizon under analysis, well inside the 16th and 84th quantiles of the counterfactual forecast distribution, i.e., the interbank market rates have roughly behaved according to historical regularities with respect to the business cycle in the euro area.18
+Interestingly, the observed path of the three-month EURIBOR is, over the full horizon under analysis, well inside the 16th and 84th quantiles of the counterfactual forecast distribution, i.e., the interbank market rates have roughly behaved according to historical regularities with respect to the business cycle in the euro area.
+18

 Moreover, in the course of the last decade, the probability that the counterfactual interest rate remains positive was always quite high.
 In this probabilistic sense, the zero lower bound was not too strongly binding in the euro area.
-This contrasts with the US case for which Stock and Watson (2012), on the basis of a similar approach, find that the zero lower bound was binding very early into the crisis period.
-This different assessment on the two areas, particularly for the period of the global financial crisis of 2007-2009 is also confirmed by back-of-the-envelope calculations based on a simple Taylor rule, since during that episode the increase in unemployment rates was larger in the US than in the euro area.
+This contrasts with the U.S. case for which Stock and Watson (2012), on the basis of a similar approach, find that the zero lower bound was binding very early into the crisis period.
+This different assessment of the two areas, particularly for the period of the global financial crisis of 2007-09, is also confirmed by back-of-the-envelope calculations based on a simple Taylor rule, since during that episode the increase in unemployment rates was larger in the United States than in the euro area.
 19